 Mission Peak Heritage Foundation is a non-profit corporation endorsed by the council action of Fremont, Newark and Union City.

-We host teas, events, and tours.
-Shinn Historical Park & Arboretum is the last 4 acres of the historic Shinn's Nurseries and Shinn Ranch.
-At the Shinn House we tell the stories of the Shinn family who came to the Washington Township in Southern Alameda County in 1856.
+At the Shinn House we tell the stories of the Shinn family who came to the Washington Township in Southern Alameda County in 1856 and lived here until the 1960s.

 BOARD MEMBERS